 Did you know that as you ease into sleep your body’s temperature cools down which enables you to fall asleep faster and stay in deep sleep longer?
 Keeping your room at a higher temperature disrupts your body’s natural cooling mechanism limiting your ability to sleep at night.
 So, whether you’re living in sunny Australia or a frigid and expensive city like Minneapolis in the U.S., make sure you keep your room cool!

-Plants are a simple and effective way to create a comfortable sleep sanctuary in your bedroom.
+Indoor plants are a simple and effective way to create a comfortable sleep sanctuary in your bedroom.
 They help by increasing oxygen, absorbing toxic airborne compounds, and can reduce the allergens which contribute to sleep disruption.

 Find the Mattress that Fits You